jestann/jestann.github.io/_portfolio/5-jive-race.md

 img-alt: Jive Race is a race app on React and the Jive Race API
 title: Jive Race
 subtitle: Team-building race app on React
 description: Jive Race is built on the Jive Race API.
 Users can register for races and create and build teams of runners.
+Custom-built responsive React components.
 project-date: still in development
 framework: React, AWS
 repository: jive-race